joonasy/rebirth/README.md

 * All necessary CSS components
 * Sub generators for starters
 * CSS modular scale
-* Some sort of integration/forking with [generator-typo3](https://github.com/Milanowicz/generator-typo3)
+* Maybe some sort of integration/forking with [generator-typo3](https://github.com/Milanowicz/generator-typo3)
-* Livereload to browsersync
-* Use Libsass and get rid of Compass
-* Deployment settings (Phploy (?))
+* Deployment settings (Phploy?)
-* JavaScript styleguide
+* Rest of the JavaScript styleguide
-* Testing for JavaScript
+* More testing for JavaScript
-* Gitignores and readmes to generator
-* Grunt -> Gulp
-* Consider adding babel.js and removing jQuery
+* Consider removing jQuery
+* Add custom modernizr build
+* Dockerfile (docker-compose) for docker environments
+* Rewrite default JavaScript components to ES6

 ## License